shreyasken/voice-ai-demo/README.md

 ### How this connects to my work

-This prototype reflects the same thinking I applied at Audible when scoping ML infrastructure decisions: **don't let the fastest API win by default; let the use case define the constraints, then pick the provider that fits inside them.** The $4B GMV authentication system I led at scale required the same discipline — picking primitives based on failure modes and growth curves, not just what was easiest to integrate today.
+This prototype reflects the same thinking I applied while making decisions for my products at Audible.

 ---